 How to Tie the Figure Eight:

-To tie a figure eight, also known as a Flemish bend, simply pass the free end of a line over itself to form a loop.
+1. To tie a figure eight, also known as a Flemish bend, simply pass the free end of a line over itself to form a loop.

-5. The Sheet Bend
+5. The Double Sheet Bend

-How to Tie the Sheet Bend:
+How to Tie a Double Sheet Bend

 6. Two Half Hitches